allisonkoh/helpful-code-stuff/README.md

 ### Themes

-SET THEME AT THE TOP OF THE SCRIPT.
-IT WILL MAKE YOUR LIFE EASIER.
-STOP FORGETTING TO DO THAT.

 This is the `theme_set()` that I might use for now.

 ```
 # add fonts (this might not be a necessary step)
 font_add_google(name = "Fira Sans", family = "fira")